 Since its inception, LUCI has been committed to extending the international scope of the network beyond activities limited to those in highly developed cities and countries.

-The LightLinks initiative, launched with the support of Thorn Lighting, promotes economic and social development by encouraging cities from low and high income countries to create partnerships on urban lighting projects.
+The LightLinks initiative, launched with the support of Thorn Lighting, promoted economic and social development by encouraging cities from low and high income countries to create partnerships on urban lighting projects.

 First LightLinks project: Lyon (France) / Jericho (Palestine)

 Lyon helped the Palestinian town of Jericho develop its urban lighting projects.
 The archaeological site, “Hisham’s Palace” in Jericho, reaped the benefit of Lyon’s expertise to set up special lighting.